minio/operator/docs/tls.md

 ## Pass Certificate Secret to MinIOInstance

-Follow this approach if you plan to use CA signed or self-signed certificates for MinIOInstance pods.
+This approach involves acquiring a CA signed or self-signed certificate and use a Kubernetes Secret resource to store this information.
 Once you have the key and certificate file available, create a Kubernetes Secret using

 ```bash
 kubectl create secret generic tls-ssl-minio --from-file=path/to/private.key --from-file=path/to/public.crt
 ```

 Once created, set the name of Secret (here it is `tls-ssl-minio`) under `spec.externalCertSecret` field.
 Then create the MinIOInstance.
 MinIO Operator will use this Secret to fetch key and certificate and mount it to relevant locations inside the MinIOInstance pods.

 ### Using Kubernetes TLS

-Alternatively to the above, it's possible to use a TLS secret.
+Alternatively, it's possible to use a TLS secret.
 First, create the Kubernetes secret:

 ```bash
 kubectl create secret tls tls-ssl-minio --key=private.key --cert=public.crt